Juchitán de Zaragoza: History

 Gamesa and Iberdrola are currently making important investments in Juchitán, to create a big wind power eolic park -called Proyecto La Venta II- able to produce at least 88 megawatts of power.
 The project will make Juchitán the center of renewable energy in Mexico, as well as an example to the rest of Latin America as the eolic park would be the largest in all the region.
 This project has been criticized because of the lack of information given by Gamesa, Iberdrola and the Mexican Government about its possible ecological, political and cultural consequences on a region whose culture is based on the property of the land used by the Proyecto La Venta II.

 In 2006, it was renamed as "Heroica Ciudad de Juchitán de Zaragoza" (Heroic City of Juchitán de Zaragoza) by the State Congress for its inhabitants' defense against the French invasion.

 Between June and October 2020, Juchitán reported 241 COVID-19 pandemic-related deaths; space in local cemeteries was at a premium.

-In February 2021 the National Institute of Indigenous Peoples (INPI) and Comisión Federal de Electricidad (CFE) reached an agreement with Santa María del Mar agency to allow the operation of 540 kV solar power plant, providing electricity for the first time in ten years.
+In February 2021 the National Institute of Indigenous Peoples (INPI) and the Comisión Federal de Electricidad (CFE) reached an agreement with Santa María del Mar agency to allow the operation of 540 kV solar power plant, providing electricity for the first time in ten years.

-In October 2024 President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints announced that a temple would be constructed in Juchitan de Zaragoza.
+In October 2024 President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints announced that a temple would be constructed in Juchitán de Zaragoza.